 Swimming: There's a pool about the size of your kitchen off the east end of the hotel.
 If you're jonesing for a brisk swim, try the larger pool at the Yosemite Lodge, or possibly the Pacific Ocean, which is only 200 miles to the west.
 Though the pool here is small, it's perfectly situated outside the bar so that you can have drinks on the patio while still keeping an eye on your kids or your sweethearts as they see if they can leap all the way across the pool.

 Getting Rooms: The Ahwahnee usually fills up months in advance for the peak season, roughly May into October, and for special events (see below).
 You have better chances of getting a room in the winter.
 If you're set on a summer stay, hit the reservation website a year ahead if you can.
-I've never seen the suites available at this site, maybe because the technology doesn't yet exist for pledging family members as collateral over the internet.

 The Bracebridge Dinner is a four-hour, seven-course meal that takes place near Christmas in the Ahwahnee's grand dining hall, which is transformed for the occasion into a virtual 17th-century English manor, based on a mashup of Washington Irving stories.
 It's taken place every year since 1927 (except during World War II, when the Ahwahnee served as a Naval hospital).
 Ansel Adams was an actor in and director of the entertainment for many years.